 The BID owns all the Christmas Lights that until 2010 were previously the responsibility of the Town Centre Management Company and Bury Town Council.

 Apart from the Arc, where the lights are provided by their Management Company, the BID is the only other organisation that is responsible and financially supports the Christmas Lights within the town centre.
 Since 2011 the number of lamp post affixed Christmas lights has more than doubled to ensure that the coverage of Christmas lights is across the BID area, which was not previously the case.

 The BID also negotiates the provision of two “real” Christmas Trees which are located within the Traverse and on Angel Hill.
 In 2018 these were supplied by the Rougham Estate.

 The existing lights including the cross street and fixed building lights have all been updated with environmentally friendly LED lights to ensure that for the 7 week trading period, where the lights are on, that the town is looking at its most festive and attractive.

 The BID is always reviewing the Christmas Lights and looking to upgrade and expand coverage wherever possible but always ensuring the best value for money for our members.

 The BID works closely with the Waste Management Team at the Borough Council and has provided limited funding to partnership projects such as the provision of some additional litter bins, new cigarette butt disposal units and also disposal units for chewing gum that can be so costly to be removed if dropped on the pavement.

-This arrangement has developed positively and from 2014 there has been over 130 summer and 50 autumn/winter floral baskets in the town centre that are funded by the BID.
+This arrangement has developed positively and from now over 200 floral displays are funded by the BID for the whole year.

 The BID has joined with partner organisations to contribute to other environment related projects that enhance the environment of the town such as the new “welcoming road signs” in 2013 and the statue of the wolf on the Southgate Street roundabout.